Trimming machines vs. hand trimming; which tool will rise to the top?

-Cleaning & maintenance of trimming equipment
+Cleaning & maintenance of trimming machines and hand trimming supplies

 It doesn't matter if you are hand trimming or using a machine.
 You need to keep your equipment clean and maintained.
 This not only improves the end quality of the product but saves wear and tear on your trimming machine or hand tools.